We have the experience to make your move as smooth as possible.

-If you are looking to relocate your home or business to Normandy, Armishaws can design a bespoke removal service for you.
-We have specialist knowledge in European removals, running regular removals to France and have been moving our customers to/from Normandy for many years.
-Armishaws offers a complete start-to-finish removal service to Normandy and make it our aim to ensure the entire process of removals to Normandy in France is simple, pleasant, and hassle-free.
+If you are looking to relocate we can design a bespoke service for you.
+We have specialist knowledge in European removals, running regular moves to France and have been doing so for many years.
+Armishaws offers a complete start-to-finish service and make it our aim to ensure the entire process simple, pleasant, and hassle-free.

 Normandy is the closest province of France to the UK, so it always a favourite destination for Brits looking to move away from the UK.
 Beyond the coast, the beautiful countryside is dotted with lush meadows and bucolic farmland, where is has been famed for its apples and delicious cheese.
 Normandy is lined with white chalk cliffs and WWII beaches.
 It is known for it’s gentle and peaceful atmosphere and is popular for tourists wanting to explore it’s history.